dbussell1/Deep-Learning-in-Finance/README.md

-# Deep-Learning-in-Finance
+# Machine-Learning-in-Finance
-Some problems in finance with deep learning based solutions
+Some problems in finance with machine learning based solutions